arp242/goatcounter/.github/CONTRIBUTING.markdown

    if they exist; you should run GoatCounter from the goatcounter source directory on development.

-2. Running `goatcounter -dev` will run a development environment on http://goatcounter.localhost:8081
+2. Running `goatcounter serve -dev` will run a development environment on http://goatcounter.localhost:8081

 3. You can sign up your new site at http://www.goatcounter.localhost:8081, which